This site uses only strictly necessary cookies to ensure the site works correctly.

 How do I report Chalara?

 We would encourage all members of the public to report the disease in new (unshaded) areas.
-If you suspect you have found a new infection, please report it by using Tree Alert on the Forestry Commission website.
+If you suspect you have found a new infection, please report it by using TreeAlert on the Forest Research website.

 Project

-If you experience problems viewing the map, please contact [email protected].
+If you experience problems viewing the map, please contact [email protected] .

-2. More
+Less More